yonileibowitz/Blog/update-policies.md

 As you can see above, each line is a single record, which includes a timestamp, and a few other fields of different types - numerics, strings, and timespans.

 I could, theoretically, ingest everything into a single column in a Kusto table, then use Kusto's strong query capabilities to parse all records at query time.
-However, as my data grows and becomes Big Data, query performance will degrade, regarless of the fact it'll make exploring the data and working with it a little less "natural".
+However, as my data grows and becomes Big Data, query performance will degrade, regardless of the fact it'll make exploring the data and working with it a little less "natural".

 ## The desired schema